Welcome to Green Livelihoods

 C4L remembers…

-2. Some alumni have successfully started micro-businesses, for axample in Solar.
+2. Some alumni have successfully started micro-businesses, for example in Solar.
 Others have found jobs in the formal sector.
 Others have used their C4L training to leverage further education and training.
-Still others have gone into business or jobs in other sectors, leaving "energy and water" behind.
+Still others have moved on into business or jobs in other sectors, leaving “energy and water” behind.

 3. But we estimate that over half of C4L alumni are still unemployed.
-How can they be economically active in a country where those without jobs in the whole work force out-number those with jobs?!
-That is the reality in South Africa in 2022.
-This is deeply disturbing, so wherever possinble we will work with C4L alumni together in search of "sustainable livelihoods".
+How can they be economically active in a country where youth without jobs in the whole work force out-number those with jobs?!
+That is the reality in South Africa in 2024.
+This is deeply disturbing, so wherever possible we will work with C4L alumni together to find a viable career path.